jonkatz2/jonkatz2.github.io/_posts/2016-05-01-mapping-with-base-graphics-in-r.md

  ![plot of chunk unnamed-chunk-8](/assets/blog/blogposts/mappingZillow/figure/unnamed-chunk-8-1.png)

 Now some finishing touches that I'll discuss more in a future post: a scale bar, a north arrow, larger fill-boxes in the legend, and labels for both town name and count of homes for sale.
+Click on the map to see it larger.

 ```r